Battle of Hostomel: 25–28 February 2022

 Following the battle of the airport, Ukrainian and Russian ground forces began to engage each other in and around Hostomel later.
 Videos posted on social media showed a Russian tank column burning in the outskirts of the town and Ukrainian Mi-24s firing rockets at Russian positions over a residential area.
 Kadyrovites were reported to have moved into the outskirts of the town or into the airport in preparations to assassinate the Ukrainian president Volodymyr Zelenskyy.
 The Security Service of Ukraine reported that the Kadyrovites convoy consisted of over 250 pieces of equipment and more than 1,500 of the "best fighters of the Chechen Republic".
 Ukrainian intelligence stated they received these reports from elements of the FSB who oppose the invasion.
+The Irpin Bridge was destroyed on the same day, cutting off Kyiv from its western suburbs.

 On 26 February 2022, acting on the earlier intelligence report, Ukrainian forces intercepted and destroyed a Chechen strike group tasked with assassinating President Zelenskyy.
 Elsewhere, Ukrainian UAVs spotted two locations near Hostomel where the Chechen fighters were assembling.
 The Ukrainian National Guard and Alpha Group later attacked those locations, destroying a column of Russian armored vehicles in the process.
-The Ukrainians claimed to have destroyed 56 tanks in the convoy, and to have killed hundreds of Chechen fighters in these attacks.
-Also, according to Ukrainian officials, Magomed Tushayev, a Chechen General and head of the 141st Motorized Regiment of the National Guard of Russia, was killed during the attack.
+The Ukrainians claimed to have destroyed 56 tanks in the convoy and to have killed hundreds of Chechen fighters in these attacks.
+Also, according to Ukrainian officials, Magomed Tushayev, a Chechen Lieutenant Colonel and head of the 141st Motorized Regiment of the National Guard of Russia, was killed during the attack.
 Ukrainian forces reported that the Kadyrovites sustained heavy casualties as a result of these attacks.

+By 28 February 2022, the Ukrainians had reported that several hundred Chechen fighters had died in Hostomel so far.

 1–5 March 2022

-Residents of Hostomel reported constant shelling and airstrikes by Russian forces have deprived them of water, food, electricity, and medicine.
-The constant bombardment have also prevented the residents from receiving humanitarian aid, evacuate from the town, or even remove corpses from the street.
+Residents of Hostomel reported constant shelling and airstrikes by Russian forces had deprived them of water, food, electricity, and medicine.
+The constant bombardment also prevented the residents from receiving humanitarian aid, evacuating from the town, or even removing corpses from the street.
 Kadyrovites were reported operating closer to the Hostomel Airport and were robbing residents, while Russian soldiers were pressing their advance into Hostomel.
 Eyewitnesses reported Russian soldiers firing on an ambulance.

 On 3 March 2022, Ukrainian forces engaged Russian forces in urban combat inside Hostomel.
-The Chief Directorate of Intelligence of the Ministry of Defence of Ukraine (GUR MO) reported that special forces under their command and local resistance have destroyed 20 Russian BMDs (likely BMD-2 and/or BMD-4) in Hostomel.
+The Chief Directorate of Intelligence of the Ministry of Defence of Ukraine (GUR MO) reported that special forces under their command and local resistance had destroyed 20 Russian BMDs (likely BMD-2 and/or BMD-4) in Hostomel.
 Ten of the BMDs were destroyed at 18:30 (6:30 p.m.) near the town's glass factory.
 The Russian forces were ultimately repelled from the town.
-A video published on social medias depicting the aftermath of the urban battle showed destroyed and abandoned Russian vehicles and dead Russian soldiers sprawled across the streets.
+A video published on social media depicting the aftermath of the urban battle showed destroyed and abandoned Russian vehicles and dead Russian soldiers sprawled across the streets.
 A Ukrainian sniper killed Major general Andrei Sukhovetsky either in Hostomel or at the Hostomel Airport.
 He was the deputy commander of the 41st Combined Arms Army.